wyzjack/wyzjack.github.io/_pages/about.md

   - /about.html
 ---

 I am a Research Scientist/Engineer at Adobe, working on AI technologies for [Photoshop](https://www.adobe.com/products/photoshop.html).
+Broadly, I work on LLM and Multimodal LLM.
+In Adobe, I am currently working on Causal Object and Effect Removal for Image Editing, and MLLM-based Instruction Image Segmentation.

 I received my Ph.D. degree in Computer Engineering at Northeastern Unversity, supervised by Prof. [Yun Raymond Fu](http://www1.ece.neu.edu/~yunfu/).
-I am working on AI, and my research mainly focuses on LLM and Computer Vision.

 My ultimate goal is to reach maximum truth-seeking super-intelligence and AI consciousness safely, which might help human beings escape Earth and explore the universe.
 I believe that bio-intelligence (us human beings) is designed to unlock the super digital intelligence to find the ultimate answer: the potential higher civilization that created everything.

+I am a shareholder of Tesla and SpaceX.

 ---